 A series of concerts featuring the uOttawa Orchestra, a pre-professional training ensemble.
 Over 80 student musicians play in the orchestra, many of whom also perform in the Ottawa Symphony Orchestra (OSO).

-This coming season, the uOttawa Opera Company presents two performances of Mozart’s Così fan tutte, accompanied by chamber orchestra with Jean-Philippe Tremblay conducting.
-Music and stage direction by Sandra Graham.
+This coming season, the uOttawa Opera Company presents Handel's Acis and Galatea and Offenbach's Daphnis et Chloé, accompanied by chamber orchestra with Dinuk Wijeratne conducting.
+Stage direction by François Racine.

 Our Wind Ensemble performs four concerts a year with a wide range of repertoire encompassing a variety of styles and eras.
 Original works for concert band are featured, but repertoire also includes outstanding arrangements and transcriptions.

 We present a wide array of other concerts which have free admission: alumni recitals, chamber music ensembles, choirs, art song, brass choir, guitar ensembles, piano duos, music by new composers, jazz ensemble, student concerts at the National Arts Centre and more!